oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Microsoft Project and Visio (365 and 2019) are available as click-to-run editions that can be either licenced through Microsoft 365 or through hybrid licensing.
 Regardless of the licence type, they can be installed through Intune or MECM (for hybrid deployments).
 The installation media is configured using the [Office Deployment Tool (ODT)](https://www.microsoft.com/download/details.aspx?id=49117) which generates the installer and configuration options for the deployment.
 Microsoft Office 365 E3/E5 licensing does not include the rights to use these applications.
 There are some caveats to what combination of Office versions are supported alongside Project and Visio, please see the [supported scenarios](https://learn.microsoft.com/en-au/deployoffice/install-different-office-visio-and-project-versions-on-the-same-computer).

-Microsoft Office Edition Design Decisions for all agencies and implementation types.
+Microsoft Office Edition Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---